 Performance

-This year’s Evolve revealed an increase in the already high overall engagement, bringing it to 85% favourable compared to 84% favourable in 2021.
-Novo Nordisk continues to score in the top decile against external organisations when it comes to providing a purpose-driven workplace.
+This year’s employee survey revealed an increase in the already high overall engagement, bringing it to 86% favourable compared to 85% favourable in 2022.
+Novo Nordisk continues to score in the top quartile when benchmarked against external organisations when it comes to providing a purpose-driven workplace.

 We employ more than 50,000 people worldwide, all of which we have a clear commitment to provide a healthy and safe working environment for.
 Supporting safety, physical health and mental well-being is fundamental to personal and professional growth.